-If there's still no sign of steam, idle the engine for three minutes while you're parked.
+If there is still no sign of steam, idle the engine for three minutes while you are parked.
 If you still have the warning, turn off the engine and get everyone out of the vehicle until it cools down.
-Also, see "Overheated Engine Protection Operating Mode" listed previously in this section.
+Also, see "Overheated Engine Protection Operating Mode" later in this section.